All about our CAMHS-Eating Disorder Service

 Our self-referral forms

-The assessment takes place over one morning or one afternoon and we will invite your parents/carers (and siblings) to be present during the initial appointment, so that we can get their views of your current difficulties as well as your own.
+We will invite your parents/carers (and siblings) to be present during the initial assessment, so that we can get their views of your current difficulties as well as your own.
 We may then offer some time for you and your family to meet with us separately if it is felt this may be helpful.
-At the initial meeting (up to two hours), we like to get to know you a little better and we will ask you some questions so we can do this.
-Some questions may include:
+At the initial meeting we will ask you some questions which can take upto 2 hours.
+Initial appointments are usually carried out by two clinicians, so there will be an opportunity for you and your parents to be seen separately.

 Our aim is that at the end of the assessment you will have a clear understanding of the nature of the problem, be given clear information and, if you do have a clear eating disorder, a treatment plan to take home.